-Ms. Valda Valbrun is the CEO of The Valbrun Consulting Group.
+Ms. Valda Valbrun is the Founder and CEO of The Valbrun Consulting Group.
 As an established educational leader, she is known for passion toward inclusive, research-based, data-driven pedagogy.
 She is a system change facilitator with a proven track record of supporting schools and districts to change and manage educational practices and establish systems for achievement.
 Prior to founding her company, she was a school and district leader, Director of Professional Learning at ASCD, and Executive Director of Organizational Management with Charlotte-Mecklenburg Schools.
-She is a strategic partner to The Winter’s Group, Inc. and Mindsteps, Inc. and a consultant to Cross and Joftus.
-She also serves as an Executive Board Member of Teach for Haiti.
+She is a strategic partner to The Winter’s Group, Inc. and FourPoint Educational Partners and serves as an Executive Board Member of Teach for Haiti.
 Ms. Valbrun is an Intercultural Development Inventory (IDI) Qualified Administrator and holds a certificate as a Facilitative Leader for Social Change.

 Ms. Michaelle Pope

 Chief Operating Officer